Here are some of the terms that are used in design and printing. This will help in communicating your needs, when using the proper terms.

-BENEFIT: in marketing the reason the buyer is interested in a feature in a product (eg. can see glowing digital display from across the room).
+BENEFIT: in marketing the reason the buyer is interested in a feature in a product (ie. can see glowing digital display from across the room).

-BINDERY: the processes like folding, trimming, saddlestiching, that are done after printing.
+BINDERY: the processes like folding, trimming, saddle stitching, that are done after printing.

-BLEED: extending an image beyond the finished trim size so that the image runs right to teh edge of the printed sheet after trimming.
+BLEED: extending an image beyond the finished trim size so that the image runs right to the edge of the printed sheet after trimming.